World

 NCAAB Total Standings

 Totals betting is also very popular among college basketball fans.
 It simply requires you to predict how many points will be scored in a game.
-Our college basketball conference standings data can help you make smart predictions.
+Our college basketball conference standings data can help you make smarter basketball betting predictions.

-The sportsbooks set a total points line on every college basketball game.
-For example, it might be 147.5 points on a West Coast Conference game between Gonzaga and BYU.
+• O/U: The sportsbooks set a total points line on every college basketball game.
 You simply have to predict whether the cumulative points scored by both teams will go over or stay under that line.
 Our NCAA standings basketball page shows you how often “over” and “under” pay off in games featuring each team.
-If it reads 18-14, it means that “over” has paid off in 18 games featuring that team, and “under” has paid off 14 times.
+If it reads 18-14, it means that “over” has paid off in 18 games featuring that team and “under” has paid off 14 times.

 Understanding College Basketball Totals Betting

 You can use the toolbar menu at the top of the page to head over to our free odds comparison service.
-It helps you find the best odds at the leading online sportsbooks in your state, such as BetMGM, FanDuel, DraftKings, BetRivers and PointsBet.
+It helps you find the best NCAA basketball betting odds at the leading online sportsbooks in your state, such as BetMGM, FanDuel, DraftKings, BetRivers, PointsBet and other legal sportsbooks.

-Click on the “Futures” tab to compare the odds on each team winning the NCAA Men’s Basketball Division 1 Championship.
-The usual suspects such as Gonzaga, UCLA, Villanova, Duke and Kansas dominate the betting.
+Click on the “Futures” tab to compare the odds of each team winning the NCAA Men’s Basketball Division 1 Championship.
+The usual suspects such as Gonzaga, UCLA, Villanova, Duke and Kansas frequently dominate this betting market.

 You can also click on the “Power Rankings” tab to learn more about which teams are on a roll and which teams are struggling.
 If you click on a particular game, you can also access a wealth of helpful data on it, so make sure you consult OddsTrader before making any NCAA basketball betting decisions.